farrel-codenoob29/farrel-codenoob29/README.md

 ## 🌟 About Me

 Hey there fellas!
-I'm **Farrel Diego Akbar**, a rookie developer who always wants to know more about new things!
+I'm **Farrel Diego Akbar**, a rookie developer from indonesia who always wants to know more about new things!
 I'm a curious learner who enjoys diving into different technologies, experimenting, and building real-world projects!

 Here's what I've learned so far: